 Conservative estimates of the maximum concentrations for each contaminant at the edge of the zone of initial mixing are calculated with the dilution ratios above for acute and chronic exposure scenarios using the estimated 95th percentile discharge concentration and 90th percentile receiving water concentration.
 This analysis is conducted for those constituents detected in West Point effluent for which Washington has adopted marine water quality criteria for protection of aquatic life, consisting of the majority of the trace metals, cyanide, ammonia, and chlorine.
-The damage to West Point facilities (and effluent quality) is a temporary and short-term incident, and the duration of wastewater discharge with reduced quality until normal operations are restored is anticipated to be approximately four months or less.
+The damage to West Point facilities (and effluent quality) was a temporary and short-term incident, and the duration of wastewater discharge with reduced quality was approximately three months.
 Therefore, this analysis does not consider the effects of the reduced level of treatment at West Point on changes in water quality concentrations for constituents that are regulated for human health protection because human health criteria are established for lifetime (70 year) exposure assumptions.

-WP Near-Field Effluent Mixing Water Quality Analysis April 28, 2017 Page 2
+WP Near-Field Effluent Mixing Water Quality Analysis May 12, 2017 Page 2

-The following near-field mixing water quality analysis was conducted for West Point incident data collected from February 28th through April 4th.
-As a result of the reduced level of treatment (and specifically the reduced level of suspended solids removal), the maximum concentration of either current effluent sample values, or historical influent samples from the past five years were used for the analysis.
-The use of influent sample concentrations (if higher than historical 95% effluent concentrations) provides an additional conservative assumption of the maximum concentrations that may be present in the effluent given the low level of solids removal occurring at this time.
+The following near-field mixing water quality analysis was conducted for West Point data collected from February 28th through April 24th.
+As a result of the reduced level of treatment (and specifically the reduced level of suspended solids removal), the maximum concentration of either current effluent sample values, or influent samples from the past five years were used for the analysis.
+The use of influent sample concentrations (if higher than historical 95% effluent concentrations) provides an additional conservative assumption of the maximum concentrations that may be present in the effluent given the low level of solids removal occurring at times while West Point repairs were underway through April.
 The analysis method, and all other variables used in the spreadsheet calculations, are consistent with Ecology protocols used for development of West Point's current NPDES permit.
 Table 1 below shows the calculated receiving water concentrations in comparison to the equivalent concentrations developed for the NPDES permit renewal (see Table 2), and percent change under the current reduced level of treatment relative to the Table 2 values for historical comparison.